 From the Welcome card there’s a button to import your bookmarks.
 It’s a good idea to do this early in your use of BT and then to organize your bookmarked links into your topic hierarchy.
 After a first import the button is moved inside the Actions card which is also accessible from the Welcome card.

 There are a number of Import and Export tools.
 You can import from browser bookmarks, an org-mode text file or an exported file from the TabsOutliner extension.
 You can export your topic hierarchy back out to browser bookmarks or to a local org-mode format text file.
 If org-mode and TabsOutliner are not familiar to you don’t worry about it, they are not important!
+(Note that importing can take some time if you have a lot of data.)

 A controllable option on the card determines how BT topics are shown in browser windows, tabs groups and tabs.
 The default, Tab Groups, uses the new tab group functionality in Chrome and Edge (as well as Brave and some other Chromium-based browsers) to give a visual indication in the browser of which tabs are associated with the same topic.
 Tab Groups can be named and colored by right clicking on the tab group indicator in the browser.
 (Unfortunately the ability to automatically name or color the tab group is not available to the BT extension.)